EternityYW/SAM-Robustness/README.md

 </div>

 ## Perturbation Types
 We evaluate the robustness of SAM by considering fifteen image perturbations, each chosen for their frequent occurrence in real-world imaging scenarios, categorized into six distinct groups.
 The following table provides an overview of different perturbations and parameters used for experiments.
+Here, OG, IC, ENV, and CMP stand for Optical and Geometric, Illumination and Color, Environmental, and Compression, respectively.

 | **Category** | **Perturbation**        | **Abbreviation** | **Parameters**                       |
 |--------------|-------------------------|------------------|--------------------------------------|